shipsaas/docking/README.md

     <img src="https://raw.githubusercontent.com/shipsaas/docking/main/docs/img/logo.png">
 </p>

-DocKing is a document-management microservice.
-Deal with the templates & render them in PDF format just in 1 place.
+DocKing is a document management microservice that handles templates and renders them in PDF format, all in one place.

-You can use DocKing as a Shared-Microservice which can be used in any services.
+You can utilize DocKing as a shared microservice, which can be integrated into any service.

 Documentation: [DocKing](https://docking.shipsaas.tech)